On the trace fields of hyperbolic Dehn fillings: Bounds for the roots of the Dehn-filling polynomial

 As $\big(1+\frac{x}{r}\big)^{r}\approx e^x$ for $\frac{x}{r}$ small, $\phi(r)$ is very close to the root of $|c_m|r=xe^{xm}$ and

 for some $d_1, d_2\in \mathbb{Q}$.
 Further, one can check~\eqref{21013002} is a decreasing function of $x$ over $0\leq x\leq \phi(r)$.
-Applying similar methods used in the proof of the previous special case, one gets the desired result. \end{proof}
+Applying similar methods used in the proof of the previous special case, we obtain the desired result. \end{enumerate} \end{proof}

-In the next lemma, consider $M$ and $M_{p/q}$ and the Dehn-filling polynomial $A_{p,q}(t)$ as usual.
+In the next lemma, consider $M, M_{p/q}$ and the Dehn-filling polynomial $A_{p,q}(t)$ as usual.
+As remarked earlier, the motivation for each statement of Lemma \ref{21011701} was already explained in Section \ref{key} using a toy model.